Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Projected Sensitivity

-In Fig.~\ref{Fig:f_gamma}, the green region indicates the GEO 600 bound~\cite{Vermeulen:2021epa}, obtained through spectral analysis of the strain data from the GEO 600 gravitational-wave interferometer.
+In Fig.~\ref{Fig:f_gamma}, the red and blue dashed lines denote the projected sensitivities obtained with $^{109}\mathrm{Ag}$ and $^{45}\mathrm{Sc}$ radioactive sources, respectively, while the blue dot-dashed line corresponds to the result for $^{45}\mathrm{Sc}$ using synchrotron radiation.
+For $^{109}\mathrm{Ag}$, the projected sensitivity can reach approximately $10^{-19}~\mathrm{GeV^{-1}}$.
+For $^{45}\mathrm{Sc}$, the projected sensitivity is approximately $10^{-15}~\mathrm{GeV^{-1}}$ with a conventional radioactive source and about $10^{-13}~\mathrm{GeV^{-1}}$ in the SR-based configuration.
+The green shaded region indicates the GEO 600 bound~\cite{Vermeulen:2021epa}, obtained through spectral analysis of the strain data from the GEO 600 gravitational-wave interferometer.
 The magenta region shows the exclusion limit from Dynamical Decoupling (DD)~\cite{Aharony:2019iad}, derived from the non-observation of variations in the fine-structure constant $\alpha$ caused by oscillating scalar dark matter in an atomic optical transition.
 The cyan region represents the `DArk Matter from Non Equal Delays' experiment bound~\cite{Savalle:2020vgz}, obtained from searches for dark matter using an optical cavity with unequal delay interferometry.
 The brown region shows the Holometer bound~\cite{Aiello:2021wlp}, derived by studying variations of the fine-structure constant $\alpha$ using cross-correlated data from the Fermilab Holometer instrument.
-The solid gray lines and the solid orange line represent constraints from “fifth-force” (FF) searches and tests of the equivalence principle (EP).
-The most stringent constraints for this dark matter scenario come from the MICROSCOPE experiment~\cite{Touboul:2017grn,Berge:2017ovy}, indicated by the solid gray lines, and the Cu/Pb torsion pendulum experiment performed by the Eöt-Wash group~\cite{Smith:1999cr,Schlamminger:2007ht}, indicated by the solid orange line, as computed in Refs.~\cite{Banks:2024sli,Hees:2018fpg}.
-Among the three nuclei, $^{109}\text{Ag}$ exhibits the strongest sensitivity, followed closely by $^{67}\text{Zn}$, while the constraint obtained from $^{45}\text{Sc}$ is comparatively weaker.
-The results based on $^{109}\text{Ag}$ and $^{67}\text{Zn}$ provide constraints that are stronger than those obtained by the DD, DAMNED, Holometer.
-The constraint derived from $^{109}\text{Ag}$ is at a sensitivity level comparable to that achieved by the GEO~600 experiments, whereas the constraint from $^{67}\text{Zn}$ is weaker than that of GEO~600.
-Although the $^{109}\text{Ag}$ result does not surpass the limits from equivalence-principle (EP) violation tests, it approaches a similar order of magnitude in sensitivities over certain dark matter ranges.
+The orange region represents constraints derived from $\mathrm{Yb^{+}}$ and Sr atomic clock experiments~\cite{Sherrill:2023zah,Filzinger:2023zrs,Arakawa:2026mls}.
+The solid gray and light gray regions correspond to fifth-force (FF) and equivalence-principle (EP) tests, including the MICROSCOPE experiment~\cite{Touboul:2017grn,Berge:2017ovy} and the Cu/Pb torsion-pendulum experiment performed by the Eöt-Wash group~\cite{Smith:1999cr,Schlamminger:2007ht}, following Refs.~\cite{Banks:2024sli,Hees:2018fpg}.
+Among the nuclei considered here, $^{109}\mathrm{Ag}$ provides the strongest sensitivity.
+In the high-mass region, its projected sensitivity surpasses the constraints from Dynamical Decoupling (DD), while in the low-mass region it approaches the current limits from EP tests, although it remains weaker than the bounds derived from $\mathrm{Yb^{+}}$ and Sr atomic clock experiments.